json-schema-org/json-schema-org.github.io/documentation.md

 They are also available on the IETF main site: [core (draft-wright-json-schema-00)](http://tools.ietf.org/html/draft-wright-json-schema-00), [validation (draft-wright-json-schema-validation-00)](http://tools.ietf.org/html/draft-wright-json-schema-validation-00) and [hyper-schema (draft-wright-json-schema-hyperschema-00)](http://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00).

-For previous versions of the specification, please see the [Specification Links](https://github.com/json-schema-org/json-schema-spec/wiki/Specification-Links) page on our github wiki.
+### Other versions

+Please see [Specification Links](specification-links.md) for older versions and the latest unreleased version of the specification.

 Meta-schemas
 ------------